University of Texas Longhorn Band

 The University of Texas Longhorn Band (LHB), also known as the Showband of the Southwest, is the marching band of The University of Texas at Austin.
 The Longhorn Band was founded in 1900 by distinguished professor of chemistry, Dr. Eugene P. Schoch.
 The band is currently under the direction of Dr. Cliff Croomes.
 The band performs at all in-state football games, for various Texas Longhorn Athletics teams, and at special pep rallies and parades throughout the year.
-The band includes about 375 students, all of whom must register for a year-round course offered by the Butler School of Music.
+The band includes about 425 students, all of whom must register for a year-round course offered by the Sarah and Ernest Butler School of Music.

 The Longhorn Band has received prestigious honors, such as the Sudler Trophy, in 1986 and performed at many notable occasions, including Super Bowl VIII and the inaugural parades of five presidents: John F. Kennedy, Lyndon B. Johnson, Ronald Reagan, George H. W. Bush, and George W. Bush.

 History

 Founding and early years (1900–1955)

 The Longhorn Band was founded in 1900 by distinguished professor of chemistry, Dr. Eugene P. Schoch.
 With Dr. H. E. Baxter, the first director of the Longhorn Band, they purchased $150 worth of instruments from a local pawn shop and recruited 16 students to make up the band.
 Dr. Baxter served as the director for five years before stepping aside, after which Dr. Schoch took full control of the band.
 Dr. Schoch stepped down as director after five years, but continued to serve as a chaperone for the band.
 For the next seven years, the Longhorn Band was run by students.

 In 1921, Mr. Burnett "Blondie" Pharr became the director of the Longhorn Band.
 Pharr developed the young band and led it on a tour through 17 states, performing at the Chicago World's Fair, Madison Square Garden, and Washington, D.C.
 Colonel George E. Hurt became director in 1936.
 Under his tenure, the Longhorn Band grew to over 200 members.
 After Col. Hurt suffered a stroke in 1949, Moton Crockett assumed the directorship of the Longhorn Band.
 In his final year as director, Mr. Crockett oversaw the purchase of the large bass drum that is today known as Big Bertha and affectionately called the "Sweetheart of the Longhorn Band".
 Big Bertha was purchased from the University of Chicago for $1.
 The drum had sat in storage in the school's stadium after UChicago disbanded their varsity football program.
 Big Bertha was radioactively contaminated by testing for the Manhattan Project that occurred at the stadium.